AValenti12/bikesharing/README.md

 ![topstartingstory](https://user-images.githubusercontent.com/88061345/140597114-51a90e49-59f6-42f8-9ce8-f7f391f9d0f7.PNG)

+This helps so the top starting locations/where people check out their bikes.

 # Top Ending Locations

 ![topendingstory](https://user-images.githubusercontent.com/88061345/140597130-00517edb-29fe-4d38-ba68-6dd6f434f2f9.PNG)

+This helps show where most people return their bikes.

 # Summary

 Based off the analysis, we can infer that majority of users are work commuters given the peak times in morning and evening.
-Men are the majority of users.
+Men are the majority of users.Men and women have higher usage during times one would be commuting to and from work.
 While this analysis showed a great deal in regards to NYC, I am not sure all are applicable in Des Moines, Iowa.
 NYC is a densly populated area, commuting can be a nightmare, and also has a high rate of tourism.
 People probably like the bike sharing services due to cost, traffic/congestion, and distance to travel in NYC.
 Demographics of Des Moines in terms of City and residential areas should be looked into.
 Where are people living vs where are they working would provide some insight to see the distance people are traveling.
 Age would be another factor to investigate and compare the average age of residents to see if average age of residents would be the target audience.

 # Dashboard